osirrc/osirrc2019/index.md

-# The SIGIR 2019 Open-Source IR Replicability Challenge (OSIRRC 2019)
+# Call for Participation

 Organizers: Nicola Ferro, Claudia Hauff, Jimmy Lin, and Tetsuya Sakai

-** first call for participation **

 The importance of repeatability, replicability, and reproducibility is broadly recognized in the computational sciences, both in supporting desirable scientific methodology as well as sustaining empirical progress.
-Recent ACM guidelines precisely define the relevant terms as follows [1]:
+Recent [ACM guidelines](https://www.acm.org/publications/policies/artifact-review-badging) precisely define the relevant terms as follows:

 - Repeatability (same team, same experimental setup): a researcher can reliably repeat her own computation.